 Brateanu also earned numerous academic awards as a player, including academic all-conference honors and a spot on the Athletic Director's honor roll.
 He was the team captain his senior year and served on the Student-Athlete Advisory Committee.

 A native of Amsterdam, the Netherlands, Brateanu graduated from Utah in 2004 with a bachelor's degree in mass communications.
-He is married to Astrid Paredes.
+He is married to Astrid Paredes and the couple have a son, Cooper.